Sony A6000 vs A7

 It is notable that the A7 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A6000 lacks such a headphone port.

-Both the A6000 and the A7 have been discontinued, but can regularly be found used on eBay.
+Both the A6000 and the A7 have been discontinued, but can regularly be found used on ebay.
 The A7 was replaced by the Sony A7 II, while the A6000 was followed by the Sony A6300.
+Further information on the features and operation of the A6000 and A7 can be found, respectively, in the Sony A6000 Manual (free pdf) or the online Sony A7 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Sony A6000 and the Sony A7?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Sony Alpha A6000: